-We are a nonreligious organization made up of a variety of individuals who reside in Milton, Mattapan and surrounding communities.
-Many, but not all, of our members are associated with spiritual and religious organizations.
+We are a nonreligious organization comprised of a variety of individuals residing in Milton, Mattapan, and surrounding communities.

-Karen as CCTRJ co-founder, describes herself as an almost life long equity and justice advocate.
+Karen, as CCTRJ co-founder, describes herself as an almost lifelong equity and justice advocate.
 In a life of varied careers in higher ed, business and finance, education and not-for profit philanthropy work, the areas that needed more attention related to equity would find their way into these important initiatives.
 Karen is originally from upstate NY and has resided most of her adult life in the greater Boston region, where she raised two daughters.
 Karen is employed at the United Way Mass Bay where she directs Diversity, Equity and Inclusion Priorities.
-In her free time she enjoys travel when that is possible, walks with her beloved long haired dachshunds in nature and by the sea and cherishes her Church of Our Saviour family!
+In her free time she enjoys travel when that is possible, walks with her beloved long haired dachshunds in nature and by lake and sea!

-Rev. Rachael Pettengill-Rasure is the Rector of the Episcopal Church of Our Saviour in Milton and co-founder of Courageous Conversations Toward Racial Justice.
+Rev. Rachael Pettengill-Rasure is the Rector of the Episcopal Church of Our Saviour in Milton and co-founder of CCTRJ.
 Since the fall of 2016 she has worked alongside this diverse team of leaders from the Milton-Mattapan community to bring about meaningful change through self examination, education, and relationship building.
 She is currently inactive on the leadership team but continues to be an ally in the Milton-Mattapan community.

 Betsy Disharoon, a retired dentist, feels blessed to be at a stage in her life that allows her passions to not only surface but connect her with fellow explorers through delving into “the work”.
 As a compassionate healer in dentistry she sought additional training in effective listening to her patients.
 This skill has benefited her greatly in Courageous Conversations as facilitator of small groups.
 For 3 years she has identified closely with the role of a doula in assisting others to explore and confront their own biases and build interracial connection with others to bridge relationship and community.